ai4copernicus-bids2023/ai4copernicus-bids2023.github.io/README.md

 ## Agenda

 ### Session 1: Background (90')
-  * Welcome & Introduction to the AI4Copernicus project (15')
+  * Welcome & Introduction to the AI4Copernicus project (Technological Framework, Tools, and Services) (20')
-  * Presentation of the hands-on challenges (20')
+  * Assessment of Impact of Natural Hazards: Challenge Description and the Security Bootstrapping Service (20')
-  * AI4Copernicus technological framework and main tools & services (45')
+  * Crop Type Classification: Challenge Description and the Agriculture Bootstrapping Service (20')
+  * Semantic and Linked Data Tools for Geospatial and Earth Observation Data (20')
   * Q&A and Initial discussion (10')

 ### Break (30')